 In sections of deep rivers where fish were present, fallen trees and overhangs were often used as vantage points for fishing (see Figure 2).
 Was it the river shark that they were fearful of or some other menacing spirit of these dark waters?
-We think from Nind’s (1831) description that the culprit was probably the dusky shark or river whaler (Carcharhinus obscurus), the less well-known cousin of the ill-famed bull shark (Carcharhinus leucas), also a river predator.
-The dusky shark, also known as the black whaler, is found in the rivers, estuaries and marine waters of the Albany region and is described by Prokop (2000: 182) as follows:
+We think from Nind’s (1831) description that the culprit was probably the dusky shark or river whaler (Carcharhinus obscurus), a less well-known cousin of the ill-famed bull shark (Carcharhinus leucas).
+The dusky shark, which is also known as the black whaler, is found in the rivers, estuaries and marine waters of the Albany region.
+It is described by Prokop (2000: 182) as follows:

 ‘A very dangerous species which is often found in areas frequented by people.
 The black whaler is common in inshore waters and may move up coastal rivers to pure freshwater.
 The black whaler has been responsible for a large number of attacks, some of which have been fatal…. can also follow schools of mullet well into fresh water, herding them into the shallows…’

 A.Y.
 Hassell (1894) demonstrates how places of danger were clearly signposted within a traditional mental map of their territory.
 He records magetup as ‘shark in pool’ no doubt referring to a dangerous place (pool) where sharks were known to frequent, or become stranded, possibly in shallow or upstream river waters (‘up’, ‘place of’ + maget, shark), as referred to by Nind (1831).